mptwaktusolat/api-waktusolat-x/docs/deployments/coolify.md

 ### 5.2.
 Finalize Environment Settings

-If the application is ready to be used, you can turn off the debug mode, and set environment to `production` in the Environment Variables.
+If the application is ready to be used, you can turn off the debug mode, and set the environment to `production` in the Environment Variables.

 ```env
 APP_ENV=production